spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the navigation for Store GUI is successfully generated by checking that, in the Back Office, the **Administration** menu item is present in the sidebar and has the **Stores** menu item.
+To verify that the navigation for Store GUI is successfully generated, make sure that, in the Back Office, the **Administration**>**Stores** navigation item is displayed.

 {% endinfo_block %}